 1. Talk to your Fertility Specialist

 First things first, talk to your fertility specialist.
 This is likely not your specialist’s first surrogacy rodeo and they will take into consideration a full overview of your history.
-In some cases, one of the IPs may not be able to physically undergo an egg retrieval, which will likely shape your needs.
+In some cases, one of the IPs may not be able to physically undergo egg retrieval, which will likely shape your needs.
 These are decisions that will be best guided by your doctor.

 2. Talk With Your Partner